MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Known limitations

-- Using the API, when the caller is a system administrator, the self-elevate call returns a success rather than notifying the caller that the system administrator already exists.
+- Using the API, if the caller is a system administrator, the self-elevate call returns a success rather than notifying the caller that the system administrator already exists.

-- The user making the call must have tenant admin role assigned.
+- The user making the call must have the tenant admin role assigned.
 For a full list of users who meet the tenant admin criteria, see [Changes to feature support](#changes-to-feature-support)

 - The elevation API can only be invoked by the user who needs to elevate their status.
 It doesn't support making API calls on behalf of another user for elevation purposes.